 The permittee shall case and cement the well(s) to prevent the movement of fluids into or between underground sources of drinking water other than the authorized injection interval (see II.C.4, below).
 Casing and cement shall be installed in accordance with a casing and cement program approved by the Director and in accordance with EPA Class I well construction practices (40 C.F.R. § 146.12) and the State of Alaska/AOGCC Regulations (20 AAC § 25.412 and 20 AAC § 25.252).
 For any Class I wells to be drilled at this location (including replacement/sidetracks), in addition to the above requirements, the permittee shall provide not less than 30 days advance notice to the Director or EPA authorized representative to witness all cementing operations.
-The 30 days advance notice requirement to witness cementing operations may be revised (either increased or decreased in duration) by the Director or EPA authorized representative.)
-If primary cement returns to surface are not observed for the (20 inch or other) surface casing cementing procedure, the Director or EPA authorized representative is to be notified as to the nature of the augmented testing proposed to ensure the integrity of the cement bond and adequacy of any Top Job procedure.
-The Cement Bond/Ultrasonic Imaging (USIT or other) logs and pressure tests (leak off test and/or formation integrity test) will be run for both the (20 inch or other) surface and (9 5/8 inch or other) injection casings to confirm zonal isolation and verify casing integrity.
-Upon request of the Director or EPA authorized representative, the permittee shall provide all data requested, including but not limited to two (2) field copies of all logging data at the time (within 24 hours) of the well logging activities and two (2) final log copies with the final completion report.
+The 30 days advance notice requirement to witness cementing operations may be revised (either increased or decreased in duration) by the Director or EPA authorized Representative.)
+If primary cement returns to surface are not observed for the (13 3/8 inch or other) surface casing cementing procedure, the Director or EPA authorized representative is to be notified as to the nature of the augmented testing proposed to ensure the integrity of the cement bond and adequacy of any Top Job procedure.
+The Cement Bond/Ultrasonic Imaging (USIT or other) logs and pressure tests (leak off test and/or formation integrity test) will be run for both the (13 3/8 inch or other) surface and (9 5/8 inch and 7 inch or other) injection casings to confirm zonal isolation and verify casing integrity.
+Upon request of the Director or EPA authorized representative, the permittee shall provide all data requested, including but not limited to two (2) field copies of all logging data shall be provided to the witnessing official within 24 hours at the time (within 24 hours) of the well logging activities and two (2) final log copies with the final completion report.